-- Light Frame Wood Frame Buildings 1 to 4 stories, Residential & other - Offset Collapse Pattern

-- Heavy Wall URM, TU, & other low rise w/Concrete or Masonry Walls

-Wall Fall Collapse Pattern

-- Heavy Floor Concrete Frame Bldgs

-Pancake, Overturn & Soft First Story Collapse

-- Precast Concrete fairly Heavy Floors & some w/Heavy Walls

-- Random Fall Collapse Patterr
+- Light Frame Wood Frame Buildings 1 to 4 stories, Residential & other - Offset Collapse Pattern - Heavy Wall URM, TU, & other low rise w/Concrete or Masonry Walls - Wall Fall Collapse PatternHeavy Floor Concrete Frame Bldgs - Parcake, Overturn & Soft First Story Collapse Precast Concrete fairly Heavy Floors & some w/Heavy Walls - Random Fall Collapse Pattern - Diag.

-Diag.
 Braced Steel Frame

-- Overturn Collapse Pattern
+Overturn Collapse Pattern

-- This offset can occur in a split level house as well as a 3 or 4 story building. - When the bottom story of a multi-story, structure fails in this way, additional stories can collapse due to the impact of the first story hitting the ground. - In an Offset Collapse, most victims will be found within the story or stories that have offset and collapsed.
-Due to the light nature of wood bldgs, furniture, appliances, kitchen cabinets, etc may form voids.
-Safest access will be achieved by cutting through the wood floors from the story above.
-However, in multi-story, stacked construction, rescuers must recognize that there has been an offset between stories. - Victims may be found above the offset story, as they may have been injured due the sudden and violent movement of these upper stories as the structure below offsets. - In some light frame, wood construction, there is a crawl space below the first story.
+• This offset can occur in a split level house as well as a 3 or 4 story building.

+- When the bottom story of a multi-story, light frame structure fails in this way, additional stories can collapse due to the impact of the first story hitting the ground. - In an Offset Collapse, most victims will be found within the story or stories that have offset and collapsed.
+Due to the light nature of wood construction, furniture, appliances, kitchen cabinets, etc may form voids.
+Safest access will be achieved by cutting through the wood floors from the uncollapsed story above.
+However, in multistory, stacked construction, rescuers must recognize that there has been an offset between stories, by the width of the offset. - Victims may be found above the offset story, as they may have been injured due the sudden and violent movement of these upper stories as the structure below offsets. - In some light frame, wood construction, there is a crawl space below the first story.
 Structures of this type may be as tall as 3 stories.
-In older buildings of the type the crawl space walls were not properly strengthened with structural sheathing, and are vulnerable to an Offset Collapse, in the weak story. - Most modern buildings of this type have plywood sheathing in the crawl-space story.
-And many older building of this type have been strengthened. - In wood structures, when the lower floor rests directly on the foundation, but is not well connected to that foundations, the entire structure can slide over or off the foundation - In all cases, a great danger of fire exists as a result of the combination of broken gas (or other fuel) lines and combustible debris.
+In older construction of the type the crawl space walls were not properly strengthened with structural sheathing, and are vulnerable to an Offset Collapse, due to a weak story. - Most modern buildings of this type have plywood sheathing in the crawl-space story.
+Most old building of this type in CA and WA have been strengthened, and are muck less susceptible to this type of collapse - In wood structures, when the lower floor rests directly on the foundation, but is not well connected to that foundations, the entire structure can slide over or off the foundation - In all cases, a great danger of fire exists as a result of the combination of broken gas (or other fuel) lines and combustible debris.